-The official hurricane season is June 1 to November 30.
+The official hurricane season starts on June 1 and continues till November 30 annually.
 The period is usually a rainy one even if a hurricane does not develop.

 When preparing for a hurricane, ensure you do the following:

 - Check on these emergency items: water, boots, raincoats, flashlights and batteries, battery-powered radio, hurricane lamp, matches, hurricane shutters, hooks and latches.

 - Keep plastic bags, nails, hammer and other tools handy.

 - Have on hand simple first aid supplies.

 - Stock 4-5 days supply of food that does not need cooking or refrigeration.